Boston Symphony Orchestra: Recordings

 The BSO also recorded for Philips under Colin Davis.
 Leonard Bernstein made records for both Columbia and DG with the BSO, including selections from his last concert ever as a conductor on August 19, 1990, at Tanglewood.
 The BSO has also appeared on Decca with Vladimir Ashkenazy, with Charles Dutoit and André Previn for DG, and on Phillips and Sony Classical with Bernard Haitink.

 The BSO has also done recordings for film scores on occasion.
 Films such as Schindler's List and Saving Private Ryan (both composed and conducted by John Williams) were recorded by the orchestra at Symphony Hall.

 In the James Levine era, the BSO had no standing recording contract with a major label; the Grammy Award-winning recording of Levine conducting the BSO with Lorraine Hunt Lieberson in Peter Lieberson's Neruda Songs, released on Nonesuch Records, was the only major label recording during Levine's tenure.
 On February 19, 2009, the BSO announced the launch of a new series of recordings on their own label, BSO Classics.
 Some of the recordings are available only as digital downloads.
 The initial recordings included live concert performances of William Bolcom's 8th Symphony and Lyric Concerto, the latter with flutist James Galway, Mahler's Sixth Symphony, the Brahms Ein deutsches Requiem, and Ravel's complete Daphnis et Chloé, which won the 2010 Grammy Award for Best Orchestral Performance.

 In April 2015, the BSO announced a new recording partnership with Deutsche Grammophon that focuses on the music of Dmitri Shostakovich, with Nelsons as conductor.
 The first recording in the series, of the Tenth Symphony recorded in concert in April 2015, was released on CD in August 2015, and subsequently won the year's Grammy award for Best Orchestral Performance.
 The most recent recording in the series, released in October 2023, concluded the cycle of Shostakovich symphonies, featuring performances of the 2nd, 3rd, 12th, and 13th symphonies.
+With the BSO, Nelsons has also won the Grammy for Orchestral Performance in 2017 for Shostakovich: Under Stalin's Shadow - Symphonies Nos.
+5, 8 & 9., 2019 for Shostakovich: Symphonies Nos.
+4 and 11, and 2026 for Messiaen's Turangalila-Symphonie, as well as the 2026 Grammy for Best Classical Instrumental Solo Award for Yo-Yo Ma's performance of the Shostakovich Cello Concertos with the BSO.